vojtechkral/bard/doc/book/migration-2.md

 # Migration to version 2

-There were a few incompatible changes in bard v 2.x.
-To convert your project to bard 2.x, perform the following updates:
+There were a few incompatible changes in Bard v 2.x.
+To convert your project to Bard 2.x, perform the following updates:

 ### `bard.toml` version

-The `bard.toml` file now contains an explicit version field corresponding to the program major version.
+The `bard.toml` file now contains an explicit version field corresponding to the program's major version.
 Add the following line at the top of the file:

 ```toml